ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-target.md

   years:  2016, 2019

-lastupdated: "2019-10-16"
+lastupdated: "2019-12-12"

 subcollection: vmware-solutions

 ---
-# VMware HCX on IBM Cloud component-level target architecture
+# VMware HCX component-level target architecture
 {: #hcx-archi-target}

 This section describes the architecture of each HCX component that is deployed within the {{site.data.keyword.cloud}} environment.
 The spoke (target) deployment model within the {{site.data.keyword.cloud_notm}} is discussed.